Free hosted mock API server — no install required

 🔧

-Local mocks are fragile
+Local mock servers are fragile

 💸